 It is therefore not appropriate to misrepresent AI generated content as your own original work.
-Where content is used without being acknowledged, it will be considered as a form of academic misconduct (see Tutorial 4 for further discussion).
+Where content is used without being acknowledged, it will be considered as a form of academic misconduct.

 Where generative AI tools have been used for academic purposes, they must be acknowledged appropriately to ensure that any output is not misconstrued as the author's own work.
 Before students begin any piece of assessed work, they should be clear that the use of AI tools is authorised and appropriate as this practice may differ across modules and programmes of study.